abendigo/abendigo.github.io/_posts/2021-03-16-traefik_blue_green.markdown

           rule: Host(`docker.localhost`)
           service: blue@file

 See that last line?
-Thats where you decide which service, `blue` or `green`, maps to [http://docker.localhost][docker.localhost].
+That's where you decide which service, `blue` or `green`, maps to [http://docker.localhost][docker.localhost].
 When you want to change it, just change this one value.
-Traefik watches for changes in this directory, and updates almost immediatly.
+Traefik watches for changes in this directory, and updates almost immediately.

-In a followup post, I will build a simple app that shows you which service is selected, and lets you change it.
+In a follow-up post, I will build a simple app that shows you which service is selected, and lets you change it.

 [traefik]: https://traefik.io/traefik/
 [docker]: https://www.docker.com/products/docker-desktop